Caramel Macchiatos and Courage in Recovery

 Note: many poetic lines in this post were taken from my book, you need to eat, available on Amazon.

-Hannah Lazerowitz (she/her) is studying creative writing in Brooklyn College.
-She has self-published two novels on Amazon entitled “you need to eat” and “mood slides.”
+Hannah Lazerowitz (she/her) is studying creative writing at Brooklyn College.
+She has self-published three novels on Amazon entitled “you need to eat,” “mood slides,” and “to my abuser."
 Additionally, she has previously published her work in Brooklyn College’s literary magazines, “Stuck in the Library” and “The Junction.”
 She hopes that her poems will resonate with others and make them feel less alone.
 Sharing her work gives her a sense of fulfillment, validation, and empowerment.

 Previous